-By November, Grampian had experienced three waves of raised levels of COVID-19 infection and was currently in a fourth cycle of elevated disease which left the entire health and care system struggling to meet the normal level of performance despite the
+By November, Grampian had experienced three waves of raised levels of COVID-19 infection and was currently in a fourth cycle of elevated disease which left the entire health and care system struggling to meet the normal level of performance despite the incredible efforts of a reduced and exhausted workforce.

 The social care sector in Moray faced continued periods of extreme pressure that had an impact on the wider community and the effectiveness and efficiency of health services.
-Service managers implemented business continuity arrangements to ensure available staff resources were focussed on maintaining business critical functions, particularly in care at home, to try to ensure that all essential care was covered.
+Service managers implemented business continuity